How to Go Vegetarian – The Definitive Guide

 Going vegetarian is a big lifestyle change and without a clear motivation it will be difficult to go through with it for long.
 It’s the same as with everything else: if you don’t see the purpose in what you are doing, you will eventually stop doing it, because you feel it’s not important, or boring, or annoying.

-Let’s have a look at the main three arguments: health, environment and animal welfare.
+Let’s have a look at the main three arguments for becoming vegetarian: environment, animal welfare and health.

 Personally, that left me stunned when I realized what impact eating a lot of meat has on our planet.

-Animal welfare: Many vegetarians would probably keep eating meat if it wasn’t for the way how animals are treated in factory farms and slaughterhouses.
+Many vegetarians would probably keep eating meat if it wasn’t for the way animals are treated in factory farms and slaughterhouses.
 Pigs, cows and countless others have lost their status as living beings and are reduced to a commodity that is fiercely “optimized”.

 Most of us have seen videos and photos of the unbearable conditions in which livestock is growing up and being slaughtered.
 Even most people who eat meat have trouble supporting factory farms.
 The result is they stay in denial.